yegor256/blog/_drafts/_cre.md

     of the effect.
 Take a look at the effect `E1`.
 As discussed above, it will be wise to do two things.
 First, create integration tests and configure the CI to send me an email when the API is changed.
-Second, regularly check the repo for consitency and minimize the amount of time the repo will stay out of sync with the API, right after the API is changed.
+Second, regularly check the repo for consistency and minimize the amount of time the repo will stay out of sync with the API, right after the API is changed.

 Well, there are other options like _accepting_ (do nothing and just wait)